GautamPatil1/FYMaterials/docs/EE/EE-CAE-1-Question-Bank.md

 ## 8.Explain the  process of communication in detail

-### Ans:- The Intricate Web of Communication: Understanding the Process
+The Intricate Web of Communication: Understanding the Process

 Communication, the act of sharing information and understanding between individuals, is a complex and dynamic process.
 It involves several key stages that work together to convey a message effectively.
 Let's delve into the details: